-The name “Yumerium” derives from the Korean words for dream, “Yume”, and place “Rium”.
+The name “Yumerium” derives from the Japanese word for dream, “Yume”, and Latin word for place “Rium”.
 This Korean ICO plans to hasten the evolution of the gaming industry by giving gamers, then, the ability to earn tokens from doing something they will naturally enjoy – playing games and engaging with game developers’ content.

 The idea is that these tokens can then be spent on items useful within the Yumerium gaming eco-system or sold outside of that eco-system for other crypto-currencies such as Bitcoin.